 Rapti River & Barahi Jungle Lodge

-The lodge is located on the banks of Rapti River.
+The lodge is located on the banks of the Rapti River.
 For any activity in the jungle, you have to cross the river.
 There are normal boats that take you across the river.
 But we enjoyed the scary & adventurous ride on a long narrow dugout canoe.
-This canoe is carved out of a single trunk of Semal or cotton silk tree.
+This canoe is carved out of a single trunk of a Semal or cotton silk tree.
 We crossed the river for each of our safaris.
-But we would remember our boat safari to the confluence of Rapti & Narayani River for sunset.
+But we would remember our boat safari to the confluence of Rapti & Narayani Rivers for sunset.

-The lodge arranged and high tea/drinks for the sundown at the perfect spot.
+The lodge arranged and high tea/drinks for sundown at the perfect spot.
 This sunset would remain in our memory for a long time.

 Play with the Elephants

 The lodge has 4 elephants.
-All females named Sundar Kali, Rang Mala, Madhu Mala and one more.
-You can go on an elephant safari on them to see the Rhinos from the safety of their height.
-You can spend relaxed time playing with them, feeding them sandwiches or bathing them in the Rapti River.
+All females were named Sundar Kali, Rang Mala, Madhu Mala, and one more.
+You can go on an elephant safari with them to see the Rhinos from the safety of their height.
+You can spend relaxed time playing with them, feeding them sandwiches, or bathing them in the Rapti River.

 Naturalist at Barahi Jungle Lodge